zivahealth/ziva_bmi_algorithm/README.md

 Due to missing data in the NHANES dataset, the CDC performed multiple imputation to fill the missing data with highly probable replacement values.
 However, in order to preserve the statistical variation in the replacement values, each missing value in the data is given five imputations of potential replacement values.
 In keeping with proper statistical practices, we trained five different Random Forest models (see more details on this in the next section) for each imputation of body fat percentage data.
 In practice, we our final prediction of the user's body fat percentage is the average of the five outputs from each imputation's model.

 ## Algorithm
-This project uses a random forest algorithm to predict the user's body fat percentage, which is then fed into a 7-degree polynomial regression model to return a health score between 0 and 1 (or 0-100%).
+This project uses a random forest algorithm to predict the user's body fat percentage, which is then fed into a custom piecewise function to return a health score between 0 and 1 (or 0-100%).
 To generate the weighted health score for the app, simply multiply the health score by the weight factor.

-We built this polynomial regression algorithm using [this](http://pennshape.upenn.edu/files/pennshape/Body-Composition-Fact-Sheet.pdf) information about healthy body fat percentages.
+We built this custom piecewise function using [this](http://pennshape.upenn.edu/files/pennshape/Body-Composition-Fact-Sheet.pdf) information about healthy body fat percentages.

 ### Scoring Mechanism
 | Scoring Category | Unhumanly Low | Low     | Ideal   | High  | Unhumanly High |